about keble

 Although there are still a number of important projects ahead, the committee has thus far contributed to:

-➤A full carbon and energy assessment
+➤A full carbon and energy assessment of our main site and H B Allen Centre.

 ➤A new “Green Roof” on the bar